Regulators map out first capital blueprint for insurers

 "Development and implementation of global capital standards within other financial service sectors have taken many years to develop," Secretary General John Fitzpatrick said.

-The Global Federation of Insurance Associations, a trade body, said it wants more clarity and detail from the IAIS to ensure a standard that is workable for the industry.
+The Global Federation of Insurance Associations, a trade body, said it wants more clarity and detail from the IAIS so it ends up with a standard that is workable for the industry.

 "It is important that any capital standard reflects the nature of the insurance business and is not simply the adoption of a capital standard from another sector," it added.